AquaEBM/miroir/miroir_numworks/README.md

 Then, check out the last step in the instructions in [`eadk_rs`](https://github.com/AquaEBM/eadk_rs) to upload the binary to your calculator.

-Note that, the since this crate is part of a workspace, the `target` folder will be at the root of the repository.
+Note that, since this crate is part of a workspace, the `target` folder will be at the root of the whole repository.

 ## Documentation